-Backlog of toxic Superfund clean-ups grows under Trump
+Backlog of toxic Superfund cleanups grows under Trump

 This is a “regulatory failure,” said Judith Enck, who served as the EPA’s regional northeastern U.S. administrator under President Barack Obama.

-Given the growing numbers of unfunded clean-up projects, “EPA should be knocking on the door of Congress and saying, give us more money to deal with the sites,’’ Enck said.
+Given the growing numbers of unfunded cleanup projects, “EPA should be knocking on the door of Congress and saying, give us more money to deal with the sites,’’ Enck said.

 Asked what the EPA spent money on instead, and why the agency didn’t ask Congress for more to deal with the growing backlog, EPA spokeswoman Maggie Sauerhage offered few specifics Thursday.